|Guided Safaris is Independently Marketed by Far and Wild Safaris cc|

 Big Five South African Guided Safaris Tours

-A representative from Far and Wild Safaris will collect you after your breakfast from your overnight accommodation in Durban, or on arrival at the King Shaka International Airport by a representative from Far and Wild Saaris and drive the scenic Dolphin Coast and into rural Zululand, to the Hluhluwe iMfolozi Park, a Big 5 game reserve, where you would spend two nights at Hilltop Camp, which is located inside the game reserve.
-The accommodation at Hilltop Camp is in brick under thatch chalets, each bedroom has its own private bathroom (bath with shower, hand-basin and toilet) en suite.
-The chalets are equipped with a fridge and tea station.
+We will collect you after breakfast from your overnight accommodation in Durban (or from the King Shaka International Airport near Durban) and travel along the Dolphin Coast and into rural Zululand, to the “big 5” Hluhluwe/Umfolozi Park where we would spend two nights at Hilltop Camp.
+The accommodation here is in a chalet, each with its own private bathroom/washbasin and toilet.
+These chalets are also equipped with a fridge.

 This morning after an early breakfast we depart Ithala for the Kruger National Park.
 The world-renowned Kruger National Park offers a wildlife experience that ranks among the best in Africa.
 Established in 1898 to protect the wildlife of the South African Lowveld, this national park of nearly 2 million hectares is unrivalled in the diversity of its life forms and a world leader in advanced environmental management techniques and policies.